-This system receives patient identification information from PAS and also from GP systems via incoming requests.
-For some patients this may be more up-to-date than the information contained on PAS.
-Any changes made on PAS will be automatically updated.
-System administrator manages PAS updates with information from primary care and resolves any identification issues.
+ICE orderThis system receives patient identification informationICcommunicationfrom CaMIS and also from GP systems via incomingadsystemrequests.
+For some patients this may be more up-todate than the information contained on CaMIS.
+Any

+changes made on CaMIS will be automatically

+updated.
+System administrator manages CaMIS

+updates with information from primary care and

+resolves any identification issues.

 ICE system administrator.
-DRI ext 4338.
+DRI

-- 6.5.1.
-Providing the difference in patient identity is because a previously 'unknown patient' has been identified there is no requirement for further investigation and recording of an incident.
-The changes should be made as described from section 6.5.4 onwards. - 6.5.2.
-All incidents involving incorrect identification of patients must be recorded using a trust incident form by the health care professional who discovers the problem (This may affect a single request form or an entire treatment period and all 'identities' involved must be included on the incident form).
-Appropriate DATIX codes include

-IIP Incorrect or incomplete identification of patient IDWB Incorrect or incomplete details on patient's wristband

-MRN Multiple registration numbers

-NWB No wristband attached

-IPC Incorrect patient information communicated (verbal or written)
+- 6.6.1 Providing the difference in patient identity is because a previously 'unknown patient' has been identified there is no requirement for further investigation and recording of an incident.
+The changes should be made as described from section 6.6.4 onwards. - 6.6.2 All incidents involving incorrect identification of patients must be recorded using a trust incident form by the health care professional who discovers the problem (This may affect a single request form or an entire treatment period and all 'identities' involved must be included on the incident form).
+Appropriate DATIX codes include - IIP Incorrect or incomplete identification of patient - IDWB Incorrect or incomplete details on patient's wristband - MRN Multiple registration numbers - NWB No wristband attached - IPC Incorrect patient information communicated (verbal or written)

-Typically the reporting will be performed in the routine timescale (48 hours) alongside the correction of the problem, however, where there is a 'serious' or 'dangerous' incident (eg inappropriate surgical procedures, blood transfusion or medication) arising from the incorrect identification this must be reported to senior staff for immediate investigation- For further details see the trust Risk management framework & Strategy (CORP/RISK 10 Contained in the Red folder with incident forms).
+Typically the reporting will be performed in the routine timescale (48 hours) alongside the correction of the problem, however, where there is a 'serious' or 'dangerous' incident (eg inappropriate surgical procedures, blood transfusion or medication) arising from the incorrect identification this must be reported to senior staff for immediate investigation- For further details see the trust Risk Identification, Assessment and Management (CORP/RISK 30).
 The existence of a 'serious' or 'dangerous' incident may mean that detailed investigation of all computer systems involved is required prior to rectifying the error.
 In this case the resolution will be coordinated and recorded by the group which investigates the incident.

-6.5.3.
-Detailed investigation of the problem may be necessary to determine which patient identities are involved and the time period.
+6.6.3 Detailed investigation of the problem may be necessary to determine which patient identities are involved and the time period.
 It is essential that clinical staff involved in the patient's care cooperate fully with the affected departments to ensure all diagnostic data is recorded against the individual from whom it originated.
 Where there is confusion between two patients who are simultaneously being treated this will require identification of individual events which are affected (eg specific surgical events, laboratory specimens, medical imaging investigations, prescribed medications & individual medication doses).

-- 6.5.4.
-As soon as an identification problem is identified, the patient's true identity should be established as described for initial admission, the correct notes obtained and a replacement patient ID band prepared and applied. - 6.5.5.
-Providing the patient's previous care has all been performed using a new record (eg an 'unknown patient' ID or a newly created duplicate record number) then the medical records department can merge the appropriate records.
-This will usually involve retention of the earliest number as a 'master' number and all other record numbers will be recorded on PAS as subordinates.
+- 6.6.4 As soon as an identification problem is identified, the patient's true identity should be established as described for initial admission, the correct notes obtained and a replacement patient ID band prepared and applied. - 6.6.5 Providing the patient's previous care has all been performed using a new record (eg an 'unknown patient' ID or a newly created duplicate record number) then the medical records department can merge the appropriate records.
+This will usually involve retention of the earliest number as a 'master' number and all other record numbers will be recorded on CaMIS as subordinates.
 In this situation medical records only require the two patient identities involved.
 Once the merge has been confirmed, ward clerical staff can merge the two sets of paper records and prepare replacement front pages for all affected record sets.